BillWan-zzzyyy/BillWan-zzzyyy/README.md

 - 👋 Hi, I’m @BillWan-zzzyyy
-- 🌱 I’m currently studying in Shanghai to get my Master's Degree
+- 🌱 I’m a Ph.D. student at [Sky Lab](https://sky-lab-uw.github.io/), UW-Madison.
-- 📫 How to reach me: feel free to contact me by email: 2233474[at]tongji[dot]edu[dot]cn
+- 📫 How to reach me: feel free to contact me by email

 <!---
 BillWan-zzzyyy/BillWan-zzzyyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.